federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

   - gmd:role
   - GMD_ONLINE_RESOURCES.xml sub-template

--   **GMD_DISTRIBUTIONFORMAT.xml:** This XML file is is a sub-template and is framed by the **gmd:distributionFormat** tags.
+-   **GMD_DISTRIBUTIONFORMAT.xml:** This XML file is a sub-template and is framed by the **gmd:distributionFormat** tags.
 Extracted data populates the following metadata item:
   - gmd:MD_Format

--   **GMD_DISTRIBUTOR.xml:** This XML file is is a sub-template and is framed by the **gmd:distributor** tags.
+-   **GMD_DISTRIBUTOR.xml:** This XML file is a sub-template and is framed by the **gmd:distributor** tags.
 Extracted data populates the following metadata items:
   - gmd:individualName
   - gmd:organisationName
   - gmd:positionName